ToddMitchellGH/Specifying-Colors-In-Matplotlib/README.md

 I am using 1-degree latitude-longitude estimates of land precipitation from the Global Precipitation Climatology Centre for December 2025.
 There are about 19000 values.
 <img src="precipitation_amounts_sorted.png" align="center" width=750>

-A histogram of the data using bins that are a power of 2 yields
+A histogram of the data using bins that are a power of 2 yields<br>
 <img src="precipitation histogram.png" align="center" width=150>

+I used 0 and powers of 2 for jumps in color.<br>
 <img src="pregpcc202511.sampling_Atlantic.png" align="center" width=1000>
 I used colorbrewer2.org to pick the colors.